 Falls are the leading cause of fatal and non-fatal injuries for older Americans.
 Falls threaten seniors’ safety and independence and generate enormous economic and personal costs.

 However, falling is not an inevitable result of aging.
-Through practical lifestyle adjustments, evidence-based falls prevention programs, and community partnerships, the number of falls among seniors can be substantially reduced.
+Through practical lifestyle adjustments, evidence-based falls prevention programs, and clinical-community partnerships, the number of falls among seniors can be substantially reduced.

 According to the U.S. Centers for Disease Control and Prevention:

-- One-third of Americans aged 65+ falls each year.
+- One in four Americans aged 65+ falls each year.

 - Falls are the leading cause of fatal injury and the most common cause of nonfatal trauma-related hospital admissions among older adults.

-NCOA leads the National Falls Prevention Resource Center, which supports the implementation and dissemination of evidence-based falls prevention programs and strategies across the nation.
-The purpose of the Resource Center is to:
+NCOA leads the National Falls Prevention Resource Center, which supports awareness and educational efforts about falls and promotes evidence-based falls prevention programs and strategies across the nation.
+The purpose of the center is to:

 - Increase public awareness and educate consumers and professionals about the risks of falls and how to prevent falls.